 - Vi Lai Restaurant (67 Ly Thuong Kiet, Hoan Kiem District, Hanoi – 315,000 VND)

 5. Banh Xeo Chay

-Banh Xeo Chay is another game-changing creation of Vietnamese vegetarian cuisine.
-It remains the basic element of Banh Xeo but the thin batter holds a collection of delicious stuffings inside.
-It has shredded bean sprouts, carrot, and vegan shrimp (made of bean curd sheets and young tofu).
-The iconic turmeric yellow skin is crispy and has a touch of creamy coconut milk taste.
+Banh xeo chay is a unique creation of Vietnamese vegetarian cuisine.
+It retains the basic elements of banh xeo but with a thin batter that holds a variety of delicious fillings inside, including bean sprouts, carrots, and vegan shrimp made from bean curd sheets and young tofu.
+The iconic turmeric yellow skin is crispy and has a touch of creamy coconut milk flavor.

 - Minh Hien Vegetarian Restaurant (50 Tran Cao Van, Minh An Ward, Hoi An – 35,000 VND)